 Your Agent, whether a buyer’s agent or listing agent, needs to be a great negotiator.
 That usually comes with experience, but some people just have a natural talent for it.
 Either way, make sure that your agent has the skills to negotiate well on your behalf in a competitive Real Estate market.
 Make sure your agent has what it takes to be your trusted adviser.

 If you’re not sure how to discern whether a real estate agent is a good negotiator, ask for Referrals.
-Statistics say that 4 people you are acquainted with, will have a real estate transaction this year.* Call someone you trust, ask them what their experience has been.
+Statistics say that four people you are acquainted with will have a real estate transaction this year.* Call someone you trust, ask them what their experience has been.
 You wouldn’t pick a professional in any field without a referral, why should the biggest investment of your life be any different?